 In the descriptions of the Slavic departments, in the third year of the war, I find uncritical admiration for Russia.
 On Facebook they are just advertising a course on Leo Tolstoy at the Ivy League University of Bravna, whose Slavic studies website is decorated with a photo of the Kremlin.

-My question to them remained unanswered: how exactly the horrifying, inhumane pictures in “Anna Karenina” are discussed at the lectures, as well as Tolstoy’s colonial behavior, the facts of his violence against his wife and numerous illegitimate children from recent serfs, which prompt the assumption of rape and garrasment .
+My question to them remained unanswered: exactly how the lectures discuss the horrifying, inhumane pictures in Anna Karenina, as well as Tolstoy’s colonial behavior, the facts of his violence against his wife and numerous illegitimate children from recent serfs, which prompt the assumption of rape and garrasment .

 I find confirmation of the conclusions of Vox Ukraine: descriptions of Russian courses at US universities are characterized by stiltedness, stereotypes and propaganda of Russian “greatness”.
 Other peoples are often brushed off like an annoying fly with one or two courses, a “statement” on a website, or an ethnographic workshop.

 I’m studying Slavic studies at Yale University, another Ivy League university we know by the name of Ukraine’s friend Timothy Snyder.
-Of the fourteen professors on staff, twelve (!) are Russian scholars.
+Of the fourteen professors on the staff, twelve (!) are Russian specialists.
 One researcher graduated from Lviv University, translates Ukrainian literature, but went into Russian studies - perhaps due to the lack of career opportunities in Ukrainian studies, although this is also a matter of taste and choice.

 Master's courses at the department concern Russia, and until recently dissertations in Slavic studies were defended either in the program on Russian literature and culture, or in the history of art and Slavic studies, which focused on...
 Russian art and literature.
-Why then does the department claim the name “Slavic Languages and Literatures”?
+Why then does the department claim the name “Slavic languages and literatures”?

 The network of Russian influence is extensive and sticky.
 It is not surprising that after February 24, 2022, scientists started talking about rethinking the Moscow-centric approach and the long-term neglect of non-Russian cultures.
 It is surprising how long the academic community has avoided these sensitive issues.

-But it seems that again the most concerned are Ukrainianists and the least concerned are Russianists, Sovietologists, Russians, the boundaries between whom are sometimes blurred.
+But it seems that again the most concerned are the Ukrainianists and the least concerned are the Russianists, Sovietologists, the Russians, the boundaries between whom are sometimes blurred.
 Their second concern concerns discomfort and obstacles in the usual course of life.
 In an interview with Radio Liberty, Russian specialist Mark Steinberg from the University of Illinois said that the debate about decolonization is not new, but something will have to change, because “now people are dying because of it” (I leave the level of cynicism without comment).

 This is the Steinberg who, together with the late Russian emigrant Nikolai Ryazanovsky, wrote a mega-popular textbook.
 Their “History of Russia” begins with the great imperial twist of Kievan Russia.
 Steinberg promised reporters to change their “simple assumptions” about continuity between Kiev and Moscow.
 I dread to think how the propaganda narrative of a textbook that has taught generations of American students a distorted history of the region will become more complicated.

-In the end, when during the war there was a need to add something from Ukrainian studies to the curriculum, Russian specialists, who had been writing all their lives about “Tolstoyevsky’s novels,” took up the matter.
+In the end, when during the war there was a need to add something from Ukrainian studies to the curriculum, Russian specialists, who spent their entire lives writing about Tolstoyevsky’s novels, took up the matter.
 This is due to the hegemony of Russia, the sluggishness of the academic system, and probably the lack of personnel - but in Ukraine there are enough competent professors who lost their jobs due to the war.
 And they could strengthen the ability of Western universities to teach about Ukraine and the region.
 For example, at the all-Russian Russian & Slavic Studies at the University of Arizona, a Russian professor, the author of the only book on Russian chanson, now teaches about Ukraine and explores the “memory of the past” of Russia and Ukraine.

 Why on earth can some Russian specialist participate in a discussion about Ukraine only, so to speak, on default settings?
 From a detached perspective, it is an example of a colonial approach, perhaps mental laziness and even academic arrogance.
 In such situations, it would seem that it is enough to use the transference technique: imagine that this is not a Ukrainian or Russian woman, but, for example, a dark-skinned American woman whose experience a white American woman wants to describe.